AdobeDocs/journey-optimizer-learn.en/help/challenges/order-confirmation-challenge.md

 1. Create a journey called `Luma - Order Confirmation`
 1. Use the event: [!DNL LumaOnlinePurchase] as a trigger
-1. Create the order confirmation email called `Luma - Order Confirmation`
+1. Create the order confirmation email called `Luma - Order Confirmation`:

   * Category transactional - make sure to select the transactional email surface
   * The subject line must be personalized with the recipients' first name and must include the phrase "thank you for your purchase"
   * Use the **Luma - Order summary** template and modify it:

-Following the Luma brand guideline the email should be structured as follows:
+The email should be structured as follows:
 <table>
 <tr>
 <td>